mus-format/mus-go/README.md

 # mus-go Serializer
-mus-go is a fully compatible [MUS format](https://ymz-ncnk.medium.com/mus-serialization-format-21d7be309e8d) Golang serializer.
+mus-go is a fully compatible with the [MUS format](https://ymz-ncnk.medium.com/mus-serialization-format-21d7be309e8d) Golang serializer.
 It is extremely fast and has validation support.

 Thanks to its minimalist design and a wide range of serialization primitives, it can be used to implement other binary serialization formats ([here](https://github.com/mus-format/mus-examples-go/blob/main/protobuf/main.go) is an example where mus-go is used to implement Protobuf encoding).